sumit-ai-ml/ZERO-YOLO/README.md

 # ZERO-YOLO: Medical Image Segmentation Made Easy 🏥

 ## What is ZERO-YOLO? 🤔
-ZERO-YOLO is a user-friendly tool that helps doctors and researchers analyze medical images.
-It can automatically detect and analyze different parts of medical images (like CT scans, X-rays, etc.) without needing to train it first.
+ZERO-YOLO is a user-friendly tool that enables enthusiasts, engineers, and researchers to train YOLO models on their own private medical imaging data.
+It streamlines the entire workflow—from data preprocessing and preparation to model training and result analysis.

 ## Features ✨
 - Easy-to-use web interface
 - Works with many types of medical images
 - No technical knowledge required
-- Works on both regular computers and computers with graphics cards
+- Works on both regular computers and computers with or without GPUs.
 - Shows results in real-time

 ## Before You Start 📋
 You'll need:
 1. A computer running Windows, Mac, or Linux
 2. Docker installed on your computer (we'll help you install it)
-3. (Optional) A graphics card (NVIDIA) for faster processing
+3. (Optional) A GPU (NVIDIA) for faster processing

 ## Step-by-Step Installation Guide 🚀